 That weekend my sister went to the eye doctor.
 He was surprised and said, “I don’t usually say this, but I recommend that you stop wearing your glasses.”
 My sister had been healed of farsightedness, unexpectedly, as I was thanking God that the blind lady felt His power.

 Similar things have happened many times.
 We talk about what God has done, and the same thing happens again.
 Contained within each testimony of God’s salvation, is a deposit of the power of God, a well.
 When we tell the stories and thank God for what he did before, we are declaring God’s word and the same power is put into play in the present.

 The Crippled Lady and Her Husband

-Once someone told me a testimony from their family.
+Once, an old Methodist lady told me a story from her youth.
 There was a married couple, and the wife was a Christian but was crippled and in a wheelchair.
 The husband was a rough guy with a bad character.
-His wife prayed for many years for him to come to the Lord, but he was hardened.
+His wife prayed for many years for him to come to the Lord, but his heart was hard.

-But one day, after all those years, he opened his heart after hearing someone preach, and responded that he wanted to give his life to Jesus.
+One day, after all those years, he opened his heart after hearing someone preach.
+He decided that he wanted to give his life to Jesus.
 When his wife saw him walking down the aisle of that church, she was shocked!
 She jumped up, forgetting that she was in a wheelchair, and never used it again.